PyCQA/docformatter/README.rst

     optional arguments:
-      -h, --help            show this help message and exit --in-place            make changes to files instead of printing diffs --wrap-long-summaries LENGTH
+      -h, --help            show this help message and exit -i, --in-place        make changes to files instead of printing diffs --wrap-summaries length
-                            wrap long summary lines at this length (default: 0) --no-blank            do not add blank line after description --pre-summary-newline
+                            wrap long summary lines at this length (default: 79) --no-blank            do not add blank line after description --pre-summary-newline
                             add a newline before the summary of a multi-line